 Editor class.
 Other classes will be affected by any change to the

 It looks like a dead end.
-You either expose the internals of a class, making all related classes too fragile, or restrict access to its state, but make it impossible to implement the "undo."
+You either expose the internals of a class, making all related classes too fragile, or restrict access to its state, making it impossible to implement the "undo."
 Is there any other way?

 The source of the problems described above is broken encapsulation.
 It often happens when some objects try to do more than they suppose to.
 Instead of asking other objects to do something for them, these objects invade private space of the other objects to collect the data, required to perform an action.